MrMatier/Algorithm-Design-and-Analysis/SortingAlgorithms/README.md

   - Quick Sort
   - Bucket Sort

-We investigate each algorithm's time complexity, and compute key statistics of the sorted data, including the median and average ratings, post-sorting based on film ratings.
+I investigated each algorithm's time complexity, and compute key statistics of the sorted data, including the median and average ratings, post-sorting based on film ratings.

 ## Experiments

-Our approach includes:
+Approach includes:

 - Execution time measurement for each sorting algorithm to determine efficiency.
 - Complexity analysis to understand the theoretical versus practical performance.